-Whether you are interested in the academic study of Religion, pursuing additional graduate study in the future, looking to add ethical value to your professional career, or following God’s call to ministry, the Department of Religion and Philosophy will equip you with a classic liberal arts education to meet your goals.
+Whether you are interested in the academic study of Religion, pursuing additional graduate study in the future, looking to add ethical value to your professional career, or pursuing vocational ministry, the Department of Religion will equip you with a classic liberal arts education to meet your goals.

 Chowan Christian Service Association (CCSA)

 The purpose of the Chowan Christian Service Association (CCSA) is to provide scholarship assistance to students preparing for full-time Christian vocational ministry.

 The Department of Religion also offers opportunities to study abroad.
 Through our extensive travel and study abroad programs, students can have first-hand knowledge of the Holy Lands, the paths of Paul, and other destinations of religious significance.
 Special scholarships are even available for these opportunities!

 The Department of Religion is committed to affordability.
 Along with the university’s comprehensive scholarships program, we have made a commitment to providing financial assistance for students interested in pursuing ministry.